 This type of light disrupts the DNA of microbes in water within seconds, ensuring they cannot reproduce, which saves you the hassle of getting ill.

-To try the device for myself, I walked to a small stream near my home and filled a 0.5-liter bottle (16 fluid ounces) with water to zap.
+To try the device, I walked to a small stream near my home and filled a 0.5-liter bottle (16 fluid ounces) with water to zap.

 The maximum amount of water that can be treated at once using the SteriPEN Traveler, which is the model I was testing, is 1 liter (32 fluid ounces).

 The instructions indicate that the device should only be used with clear water.